Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres

 \subsection{Graphs}

-By a {\it graph}, we mean a finite graph with each edge oriented, i.e., an ordering of the boundary vertices of an edge is fixed, and without self-loop.
-For a graph $\Gamma$, let $\In(\Gamma)$ (resp. $\Out(\Gamma)$) be the set of univalent vertices of $\Gamma$ that are inputs (resp. outputs).
-Let $W(\Gamma)$ be the set of vertices of valence $\leq 2$ (``white vertex").
-Let $B(\Gamma)$ be the set of vertices of valence $\geq 3$ (``black vertex").
-An {\it admissible graph} is a graph such that \begin{enumerate} \item $|\In(\Gamma)|=|\Out(\Gamma)|$, \item a bijection $\rho:\In(\Gamma)\to \Out(\Gamma)$ is fixed, and \item each bivalent vertex has one incoming and one outgoing edges. \end{enumerate}
+By a {\it graph}, we mean a finite graph with each edge oriented, i.e. an ordering of the boundary vertices of an edge is fixed.
+We identify a graph with its geometric realization.
+For an oriented edge $e$ with orientation $(v_1,v_2)$, we call $v_1$ (resp. $v_2$) the input (resp. output) vertex of $e$.
+In diagrams we represent edge orientations by arrows directed toward the output vertices, as in Figure~\ref{fig:edges}.
+For a graph $\Gamma$, let